typesense/typesense-website/docs-site/content/26.0/api/search.md

 This will result in documents where `in_stock` is set to `true` to be ranked first, followed by documents where `in_stock` is set to `false`.

+### Sorting based on filter score

-Instead of sorting on just `true / false` values, we can also provide custom scores to the records matching a bunch of filter clauses.
+Instead of sorting on just `true / false` values like above, we can also provide custom scores to the records matching a bunch of filter clauses.

 For example, if we have a `shoes` collection and if we wish to rank all `Nike` shoes ahead of `Adidas` shoes, we can do:

 ```json
 {